Skip to main content

 Buyer increases payment obligations on behalf of the supplier (rare case).

-Commercial Agent (Handelsvertreter) Scenarios
+Sales Agent Scenarios

 Invoice-Portal